OpenBagTwo/gsb/docs/installation.md

 ### Inside a conda environment

-These instructions assume that you've already downloaded and installed mambaforge or another conda distribution and that mamba/conda is already registered to your system path.
+These instructions assume that you've already downloaded and installed miniforge or another conda distribution and that mamba/conda is already registered to your system path.